n0-b-dy/dev-logs/README.md

 #### 05-5-2024.

 - Today was a minor setback but I will try tonight and tomorrow to begin the medium difficulty projects so by the time I start college again, I will be in better standing than with the C++ course.
 And I need to fix the adventure game python project to maybe add more options or more interesting scenarios.

+#### 12-7-2024.
+No longer considering the developer route.
+I have been doing constant reflecting about how I am to continue this journey and it will be in the form of a new path.
+That new path is called Networking.
+Throughout my short term semester in school, I took a class that helped reinforce my decisions in this insightful year.
+That class was College Success and Career Readiness.
+I have now found a path that I am truly excited to embark upon.
+This really feels like me.
+So, for the forseeable future I am now, still contiuing the tech path but will be I.T. focused, in Networking.
+I think I may start a new log and rename this one.
+That desicion in pending...